Dec 11, 2019

 What it is: The misclick rate is the average number of misclicks outside hotspots or clickable areas in a prototype.
 They usually occur because users can't find what they're looking for, or expect something to act similarly to other websites.

 Why it's important: A high misclick rate indicates that users are confused, or that part of your design is misleading.
 This might lead to users getting lost or even bouncing on a live website.
 According to Jakob's Law, users spend most of their time on other websites, so they expect yours to function similarly.
 Measuring the misclick rate allows you to detect if there's any part of your product that needs an immediate redesign.

 Tracking usability metrics allows you to quickly determine how people are using your website, whether there are issues you need to fix, and how your design performs over time.

-Apart from metrics about what users do on your website, you can also measure what they think about your product by asking a task satisfaction question, such as the Single Ease Question (SEQ).
+Apart from metrics about what users do on your website, you can also measure what they think about your product by asking usability testing questions, such as the Single Ease Question (SEQ).
 The answers to these types of questions will help you better understand their experience when completing usability tasks.
 Plus, they can reveal some valuable insights about how to improve your design and explain the recorded metrics.

 Task satisfaction metrics can be collected with a rating scale after each task.
 You can ask users: "On a scale of 1-7, how was your experience completing this task?" and measure user satisfaction for each task in your test.

 Alternatively, you can do a System Usability Scale at the end of the test.
 This survey provides a quick way to measure usability by asking users to rate ten items on a scale from zero to 5, ranging from 'Strongly Agree' to 'Strongly Disagree.'